 The market resolves YES if Tokyo's official minimum temperature on May 21, 2026 reaches exactly 12°C as reported by the Japan Meteorological Agency.
 Any temperature above or below 12°C resolves NO.

-Prediction markets aggregate trader expectations into real-time probability estimates.
-On Polymarket Trade, every market question resolves YES or NO based on a specific event outcome; traders buy shares of the side they believe will resolve positively.
+Polymarket Trade is an independent third-party interface to the Polymarket CLOB prediction market exchange on Polygon — not affiliated with Polymarket, Inc. Prediction markets aggregate trader expectations into real-time probability estimates.
+Every market question resolves YES or NO based on a specific event outcome; traders buy shares of the side they believe will resolve positively.
 Prices range 0¢ (certain no) to 100¢ (certain yes) and naturally reflect the crowd-implied probability of YES.
-This page summarizes the market state for readers arriving from search; for live trading (place orders, see order book depth, execute a trade) open the full interactive page linked above.
+Polymarket Trade is non-custodial — your funds never leave your wallet.
+Open the full interactive page linked above to place orders, see order book depth, and execute a trade.